Tips for Whitening Sensitive Teeth

 Incorporate more foods like cheese to help strengthen teeth as well as crunchy vegetables which are good for the surface of your teeth.

-Tip: Celery, cucumbers, and carrots are great choices.
+Tip: Celery, cucumbers and carrots are great choices.

-6: Sensodyne Extra Whitening Toothpaste
+6: Try a Gentle Whitening Toothpaste

 Sensodyne Extra Whitening helps to remove surface stains for whiter teeth while also providing sensitivity relief and lasting protection when you brush twice a day, every day.
+For brighter whitening action, try Sensodyne Clinical White to whiten your teeth two shades lighter after eight weeks of twice daily brushing.

 Tip: Use a soft-bristled or electric toothbrush because they are gentler on sensitive teeth.